 Free legal advice on non-work related matters

 We also offer a free 30 minute legal advice session for you and your family members on matters not connected with work.
 Any one of seven approved firms of UK solicitors can provide this service.
-You can apply through your local RCN office or by calling RCN Direct.
+For more information please see application for free legal assistance.

 The legal services and benefits described on these pages only apply to full members, student members or nurse cadets, health care assistants and career-break members.
 All other membership categories can take advantage of the free legal advice on non-work related matters only.